Baby Boomers More Prone To Addiction Than Ever

 Besides becoming inadvertently addicted, boomers may rely on drugs or alcohol to relieve them of emotional pain associated with the losses that come with old age.
 Loved ones may be dying; they may be going through a divorce; they may lose their job; they may have a hard time dealing with their children moving away.

 Experts believe that baby boomers may have a harder time with drug addiction than others because of their previous experience with drugs.
 Many learned to deal with life problems through escape, by numbing and drowning out their sorrows.
 Those who have experienced the high of LSD or the rush of heroin may find it easier to return to that place when things get hard.

-Research demonstrates that drugs are stored in the fatty tissues of the body and remain there even after drug use stops.
-They may lay dormant for years before become dislodged and re-entering the bloodstream.
-A former drug user may even find himself in the middle of a full-on high ten years after his partying years.
+Research demonstrates that drugs can store in the fatty tissues of the body and remain there even after drug use stops.
+They may lay dormant for years before becoming dislodged and re-entering the bloodstream.
+A former drug user may even find himself reexperiencing the effects of drugs years after his partying days.

 This is where Narconon is unique.
-With its precise technology using nutrition and exercise, it removes all traces of drug reside from the body so an addict can live a fully drug-free life.
+With its precise technology using nutrition and exercise, the New Life Detoxification helps remove these drug residues from the body so an addict can be freed from the effects of past drug use.

 Narconon does this through the use of a dry heat sauna that helps users to sweat out residues from the body that are left by drugs.
-This is done as a very specific program in conjunction with vitamin therapy, exercise and a proper diet.
+This is done as a very specific program in conjunction with vitamins, exercise, and a proper diet.